mcd500/teep-device/docs/teep-device_operations.md

 If the TAM decides the TC must be installed to the device or update the previously installed TC, then the TAM will send the Update message and the device will process it.
 The Update message could contain the TC in the body of the Update message or have URI pointing to the location of the TC hosted elsewhere.
 The result of processing the Update message in the device is reported to the TAM with a Success-Error message.

+All the messages are transmitted over HTTP packets in the current implementation.
+The type of transport layer in the drafts is not limited to HTTP, could be HTTPS or any other method.